 In addition to the strategies mentioned above, what it really comes down to is no big secret:

 I believe that if you want something bad enough, there are ways to make it happen.
 Sure, you may have to make sacrifices, but won’t they be worth it if they are in the name of your dream?

-So ultimately the answer to how I can afford to travel so much as a debt-free PhD student is quite simple: I work hard towards achieving my goals, just like everyone else – it’s just that my goal happens to be travel.
+So ultimately the answer to how I was able to afford to travel so much as a PhD student is quite simple: I worked really hard towards achieving my goals, just like everyone else – it’s just that my goal happened to be travel.